kosamir/pathfider/README.md

-# algoritm for finding path in ascii map
+# algorithm for finding path in ascii map